You Need to Know There Are Riches in Niches that Sell More Art.

 Marketing Wildlife Art Without the Frills

 Dave Chapple is an artist who carved out a successful career in the wildlife market niche.
-For more than a decade, with a single artist representative, he sold directly to Ducks Unlimited, other conservation groups, and hunters.
+For more than a decade, he sold directly to Ducks Unlimited with a single artist representative, other conservation groups, and hunters.
 Together, they marketed his realistic paintings and etchings of ducks and other wildlife scenes.
-Although he was selling enough art to earn around $100,000 annually, and additionally paying his rep about half that much during that time, outside of his tiny niche, few in the art world knew him.
+Although he was selling enough art to earn around $100,000 annually and paying his rep about half that much during that time, outside of his tiny niche, few in the art world knew him.

 Chapple was not looking for the limelight.
 He loved making his type of art.
 He had found a niche that worked for him.
 Follow your passion for finding your profitable niche.
 Start by creating work that sells and that you love to create.
 It is entirely possible that only your niche will know you, and you will still enjoy an enriching career.